qgustavor/generic-speck/readme.md

 console.log(obfuscatedInteger) // 0x694c6574
 ```

+The values above look random but are based on the test vectors from the specification so this library can be validated against it.
+The endianness of the test vectors showed above is little-endian while the test vectors in the Speck specification is big-endian.
+This is not a big issue.
+For more info on this [check Wikipedia's section on Endianness](https://en.wikipedia.org/wiki/Speck_%28cipher%29#Endianness).

 ### Parameters

-As this is a generalized Speck implementation it's possible to configure the
-internal parameters it's going to use.
+As this is a generalized Speck implementation it's possible to configure the internal parameters it's going to use.
 When possible use parameters from the Speck specification ([PDF](https://eprint.iacr.org/2013/404.pdf#page=17)) as those were the ones which were analyzed against attacks.

 * Speck32/64: `{bits: 16, rounds: 22, rightRotations: 7, leftRotations: 2}`, keys must consist of four 16-bit integers;
 * Speck48/64: `{bits: 24, rounds: 22, rightRotations: 8, leftRotations: 3}`, keys must consist of three 24-bit integers;